qq7te/radical-product/src/_training_posts/2022-07-04-ethics-training.md

 ---
-layout: training
+layout: trainings
 pageTitle: Product Ethics Training
 metaTitle: Product Ethics Training | Build Successful Products | RPT
 metaDescription: Ethics training program to learn resourceful tools to build successful products that avoid digital pollution.
 Book the training now!
 title: Product Ethics
 description: Build successful products while avoiding digital pollution or collateral damage to society.
 This ethics training helps you build successful products while creating equitable outcomes for society.
 Learn practical tools to embrace responsibility so you can build products that create the change you intend.
 descriptionCard: Build successful products while avoiding digital pollution.
 This training helps you embrace responsibility so you can create the change you intend.
 descriptionDropdown: Build successful products and avoid digital pollution.
 bg: 3B5DEF
 copy: If you want to build equitable products.
 img: /images/combined-shape-3.svg
-permalink: /training/ethics-training/
+permalink: /trainings/ethics-training/

 image: /images/life-in-a-city-bro.png
 image2: /images/save-the-earth-bro.png

 titleOne: The problem statement
 problemDescription: Teams are increasingly aware that products often create digital pollution by inflicting collateral damage on society.
 They want to grow the business while building equitable products that create a positive difference to society and the world.
 This ethics training program will give you a step-by-step approach for building ethical and equitable products while managing the reality of your business needs.

 titleTwo: Diagnosis
 descriptionTitleTwo: Unintentionally, your product may be contributing to various types of digital pollution.
 Product ethics training will give you a systematic approach to build products with a cleaner digital footprint

 subtitleOne: Increasing inequality
 descriptionSubtitleOne: Business models, algorithms, and products that harm marginalized communities increase inequality which erodes confidence in democracy.